 Once you complete the ticketing information, an automated email will be sent, and you may have to respond to this email with more information about your ticketing.
 Add the required information and return the email.
 You will need to wait until someone at Ticketmaster completes the setup of your ticketing account.
 As a first-time user, completing your account and setting up your event ticket may take up to 3 weeks.
 Once your account is set up, you can use it as the ticketing box office or mobile ticket creation tool for future ticketing setup.

 2. Does Ticketmaster Charges for Selling Tickets on The Platform?

-Ticketmaster does not have an actual price charged for its services, and you will have to make inquiries about such fees.
+Ticketmaster does not charge a fixed price for its services, and you will have to make inquiries about their charges.
 You can make inquiries via email or phone.
 Research has shown that ticket sellers may have to pay 15% of the total ticket sales value.
 You may pay up to $3.75 for a ticket that goes for $25.
 Your buyers are also expected to pay 10% at least of the ticket value from their end.
 It would be best to consider adding these fees upfront to your ticket prices when selling.

 3. How Does Ticketmaster Process Debit and Credit Cards on its Platform?